 While most job positions are defined based on their respective function, the role of a COO is unique in relation to the CEO they work with.

-In this article, we will go through typical duties of a COO and different archetypes of COO suited for different situations.
+In this article, we will go through COO duties and different archetypes of COO suited for different situations.

-The Chief Operating Officer is the figure responsible for ensuring that the day-to-day operations of the company run smoothly.
+The Chief Operating Officer’s responsibility is to ensure that the day-to-day operations of the company run smoothly.
 He/she monitors the objectives and makes sure that all systems, departments, and parts of the production chain are working cohesively to realize the vision set by senior management.

 In relation to the CEO, a COO’s role may take various forms.
 A COO may be positioned to ensure proper execution of strategic initiatives.
 They can be set up to compliment the skill sets of the CEO or even be groomed as the next successor.